Erarta Galleries London will present its first collaborative exhibition with Russian born artist Margo Trushina entitled Borderlines

 About Margo Trushina (1981-)

 Margo Trushina is Russian artist who now resides in London.
 She studied photojournalism at Moscow State University and later Fine Art at the Chelsea College of Art and Design.
 Trushina has extensive experience of exhibiting internationally, including a show at the Moscow Biennale for Contemporary Art and the renowned Summer Exhibition at the Royal Academy of Arts in London.
 Best known for her immersive large-scale public art installations, she is the current Art Director for the cross-national ‘Midsummer Night’s Dream Festival’ in Moscow and London which takes places yearly on Kensington Palace Gardens.
-Trushina’s studio works are largely inspired by her passion for traveling and reflect on the ever-changing geopolitical situation present in her homeland.
+Trushina’s studio works are largely inspired by her passion for travelling and reflect on the ever-changing geopolitical situation present in her homeland.

 Where and when?